 When the NSS is joined to an Active Directory, NTv4, or NIS domain, domain groups only appear on the Shares page (they do not appear in the list of configured groups).
 Group membership for imported domain groups are read-only.
 The naming conventions use the NetBIOS format with the domain name as a prefix of the group name.
-For example, "DOMAINNAME\GroupName".
+For example, "DOMAINNAME\GroupName"

-NOTE: It is important to set up your User and Group ID ranges before you join the NSS to an ADS, NTv4, or NIS domain.
-After you join the NSS to a domain, you should not make changes to the range as this might lead to an ID collision.
+NOTE Set up your User and Group ID ranges before you join the NSS to an ADS, NTv4, or NIS domain.
+After you join the NSS to a domain, do not make changes to the range as this might lead to an ID collision.